lemonade-hq/LMDFloatingLabelTextField/README.md

 ### Manually

-Copy `TCProgressBar` folder to your project.
+Copy `LMDTextField` folder to your project.
 Enjoy.

 ## Customizable Properties

 `placeholderText` - Please make sure you put something here. it will look awful without it.

 `placeholderFont` - Default is system(14).

 `placeholderSizeFactor` - While editing, placeholder will shrink according to this number. deafult is 0.7.

 `placeholderTextColor` - Default is - ![#B7B7B7](https://placehold.it/15/B7B7B7/000000?text=+) `#B7B7B7`

 `themeColor` - Affects carret and border color while editing. default is ![#FF0083](https://placehold.it/15/FF0083/000000?text=+) `#FF0083`

 `textFieldTextColor` - Replaces textColor. default is ![#4A4A4A](https://placehold.it/15/4A4A4A/000000?text=+) `#4A4A4A`

 ## Author

 Tal Cohen, talthent@gmail.com

 LEMONADE INC.

 ## License